NERSC/timemory/README.rst

    -  Linux (tested on Ubuntu 14.04 and 16.04, openSUSE )
    -  macOS (tested on 10.13 - High Sierra)
-   -  Windows (tested on Windows 10 x64 with MSVC 14+)
+   -  Windows (tested on Windows 10 x64 and x86 with MSVC 14+)

 -  CMake (version >= 2.8.12)